Environmental Stewardship

 Carbon Reduction Strategy

-Liquor & Lotteries has developed a long-term strategy to reduce Scope 1, Scope 2 and Scope 3 greenhouse gas (GHG) emissions related to our operations.
-The strategy aims to reduce emissions 40% by the year 2032.
+Liquor & Lotteries has developed a near-term strategy to reduce Scope 1, Scope 2 and Scope 3 greenhouse gas (GHG) emissions related to our operations.
+The strategy aims to reduce emissions 43% by the year 2032.
 This will be achieved by focusing on four key themes:

 1. Digitization of workflows and paper reduction